Energy Institute Staff

 Thomas F. Edgar

-Professor Thomas F. Edgar, a chemical engineer who has been on The University of Texas at Austin faculty for more than 40 years, now serves as the interim director of the Energy Institute.
+Professor Thomas F. Edgar, a chemical engineer who has been on The University of Texas at Austin faculty for more than 40 years, serves as the director of the Energy Institute.
 Dr. Edgar holds the George T. and Gladys H. Abell Chair in Chemical Engineering.
 He received his B.S. in chemical engineering from the University of Kansas and the Ph.D. from Princeton University.
 Dr. Edgar worked as a process engineer with the Continental Oil Company before joining UT's faculty in 1971.
 He served as Department Chair of Chemical Engineering (1985-93), Associate Dean of Engineering (1993-96), and Associate Vice President for Academic Computing (1996-2001) at UT Austin.

 For the past 40 years, Dr. Edgar has concentrated his academic work in process modeling, control, and optimization.
 He has published over 450 articles and book chapters in the above fields applied to separations, chemical reactors, coal combustion and gasification, and semiconductor manufacturing.
 He has supervised the thesis research of over 45 M.S. and 80 Ph.D. students.
 Dr. Edgar has co-authored the textbooks Coal Processing and Pollution Control Technology (Gulf Publishing, 1983), Optimization of Chemical Processes (McGraw-Hill, 2001) and Process Dynamics and Control (Wiley, 2010).